ryanlong1004/spoticron/README.md

 - 🎵 **Live Stats**: Get real-time information about currently playing tracks
 - 🕒 **Recent Activity**: View your recently played tracks
 - 🏆 **Top Lists**: Analyze your top tracks and artists across different time periods
+- � **Playlist Management**: View all your playlists and browse tracks in any playlist, including Liked Songs
-- 📊 **Historical Analysis**: Deep dive into your listening evolution and patterns
+- �📊 **Historical Analysis**: Deep dive into your listening evolution and patterns
 - 🔍 **Discovery Patterns**: Track your music discovery habits
 - 💾 **Data Export**: Export your listening data for further analysis
 - 🎧 **Live Monitoring**: Real-time monitoring of your listening activity